Last updated: Jan-22-2023

 Media Library administrators and managers can control access to assets by sharing folders (and thus their contents) with selected users or user groups at varying levels of access permissions, from full management control to view-only access.
 Conversely, they can prevent access to a folder's contents by not sharing that folder with a specific user or user group at all.

-As an account user, you might also want to share folders to enable collaboration with other users.
+As a DAM user, you might also want to share folders to enable collaboration with other users.
 For Media Library users, permission to do so is granted per folder.

-To share a folder, you must have one of the following account roles:
+To share a folder, you must have one of the following user roles:

 - Any of the admin roles